-Authorization of 6 months may be granted for treatment of neuromyelitis optica spectrum disorder (NMOSD) when all of the following criteria are met:
+Authorization may be granted for treatment of neuromyelitis optica spectrum disorder (NMOSD) when all of the following criteria are met:

-- 1. Anti-aquaporin-4 (AQP4) antibody positive - 2.
+- 1. Anti-aquaporin-4 (AQP4) antibody positive confirmed by use of immunoassay - 2.
 Member exhibits one of the following core clinical characteristics of NMOSD: - a.
 Optic neuritis - b.
 Acute myelitis - c.
 Area postrema syndrome (episode of otherwise unexplained hiccups or nausea and vomiting) - d.
 Acute brainstem syndrome - e.
 Symptomatic narcolepsy or acute diencephalic clinical syndrome with NMOSD-typical diencephalic MRI lesions - f.
-Symptomatic cerebral syndrome with NMOSD-typical brain lesions
+Symptomatic cerebral syndrome with NMOSD-typical brain lesions - 3.
+The member will not receive the requested drug concomitantly with other biologics for the treatment of NMOSD.